 What they’re doing for sustainability: Kerala is sourcing its water from a rainwater harvesting reserve, as well as promoting organic farming among the locals.

-Your part for sustainability: Buy foods from the local producers at the Earth Centre, and purchase your souvenirs at the market stalls.
+Your part for the environment: Buy foods from the local producers at the Earth Centre, and purchase your souvenirs at the market stalls.

 What they’re doing for sustainability: Belize has established the world’s first ray sanctuary and is monitoring the health of both rays and sharks.

-Your part for sustainability: Book reservations in one of the many eco-lodges in Belize.
+Your part for the environment: Book reservations in one of the many eco-lodges in Belize.